 Game of Thrones author George R.R.
 Martin has a brilliant, twisted mind, but beneath his chest beats the heart of a fanboy.
 In 1964, a teenage Martin wrote a letter to Marvel Comics, addressed to Stan Lee—the legendary co-creator of Marvel characters including the X-Men, Spider-Man, the Fantastic Four, and the Avengers—and American comic book artist Don Heck.

 Martin loved the latest two issues of The Avengers and Fantastic Four so much, he had "finally come to the decision to have both mounted in bronze and set on a pedestal in the center of my living room," he wrote.
 The young fan had particular praise for Lee, telling him, "Stan old boy, you can put another notch in your pen for this masterpiece."

 That being said, Martin had quibbles with a few characters, calling them "probably four of the poorest villains you have ever introduced."
 Even as a teen, Martin was already thinking long and hard about what constitutes the perfect villain.

-Critics didn’t know what to make of Andy Warhol’s Campbell's Soup Cans piece, which the pop artist debuted in 1962 during a one-man exhibition at the Ferus Gallery in Los Angeles.
+Critics didn’t know what to make of Andy Warhol’s Campbell's Soup Cans piece, which the pop artist debuted in 1962 during a one-person exhibition at the Ferus Gallery in Los Angeles.
 But not surprisingly, William MacFarland, the Campbell Soup Company’s product marketing manager, loved it.
 In 1964, MacFarland showed his appreciation for Warhol's work by mailing him a few cases of tomato soup:

 In an accompanying letter, MacFarland wrote: